tabaddor/av-swe-guide/README.md

 Software engineers working on self driving cars will:
 * Tackle the hardest challenge of our generation
 * Work with cutting edge technology that will impact the lives and safety of people everywhere
-* Collaborate with the generation's brightest minds in other engineering fields (electrical, mechanical, systems, etc)
+* Collaborate with the generation's brightest minds across disciplines

-Pumped yet? :muscle:

 # 1. Introduction #
 This introductory section will provide high level overviews about the history of autonomous vehicles, basic autonomous vehicle taxonomy/terminology, and the current state of self-driving cars.
 This section is not overly technical, but interesting and important nonetheless.